Sethispr/pola/README.md

 ```

 > [!TIP]
-> Tags such as bundle, code, year, event, rare or popular are also accepted.
+> Tags such as bundle, code, year, event, periastron, energy, duped, rare or popular are also accepted.

 ---